changhaonan/SuperPose/README.md

         - [x] Create a sparse feature object.
 (Each view should have a feature.)
         - [x] Build connection.
     - [x] Build the feature matching.
 [Sun]
-        - [ ] Build the feature matching pipeline and compair the result.
+        - [x] Build the feature matching pipeline and compair the result.
-        - [ ] Merge the system with pfb.
+        - [x] Merge the system with pfb.
-            - [ ] Make the image sparse model very sparse.
+            - [x] Make the image sparse model very sparse.
 (Just contain multiple images with poses.)
+            - [ ] I can try to improve the closestview and compute the rot-angle.
     - [ ] Compute Jacobian.
 [Mon]
     - [ ] Test the system run.
 [Tues]
     - [ ] Further test the system.
 [Tues]